Paul Y. Anderson: Washington

-In 1923, after two years as an editorial writer, Anderson was unable to persuade the Post-Dispatch to send him to Washington D.C. so he resigned and went to the capitol as a freelance reporter.
-His early work on the Teapot Dome Scandal disclosed that Secretary of the Interior, Albert Fall, had accepted a bribe of $230,000 to lease oil lands in Teapot Dome, Wyoming, and Elk Hills, California to branches of Standard Oil.
+In 1923, after two years as an editorial writer, Anderson could not persuade the Post-Dispatch to send him to Washington D.C., so he resigned and went to the capitol as a freelance reporter.
+His early work on the Teapot Dome Scandal disclosed that Secretary of the Interior Albert Fall had accepted a bribe of $230,000 to lease oil lands in Teapot Dome, Wyoming, and Elk Hills, California, to branches of Standard Oil.
 His performance convinced Bovard to rehire him in 1924.
-In that same year he was sent to Chicago to cover the trial of Nathan Leopold and Richard Loeb, both 19, who had abducted and murdered 14-year-old Bobby Franks.
+In that same year, he was sent to Chicago to cover the trial of Nathan Leopold and Richard Loeb, both 19, who had abducted and murdered 14-year-old Bobby Franks.
 Loeb and Leopold were both the sons of very wealthy families.
-In 1925, he was sent to Dayton, Tennessee, to cover the Scopes "Monkey Trial", in which public school teacher, John Scopes was put on trial for teaching evolution.
-As a result of these assignments, Anderson became friends with such prominent people as Clarence Darrow, and H.L.
+In 1925, he was sent to Dayton, Tennessee, to cover the Scopes "Monkey Trial," where public school teacher John Scopes was put on trial for teaching evolution.
+As a result of these assignments, Anderson became friends with prominent people such as Clarence Darrow and H.L.
 Mencken.

-In 1925 Anderson contributed to an investigation which led to the resignation of Federal Judge George W. English, and in 1926 he debunked an AP story that stated that the socialist government of Mexico was attempting to "establish a "Bolshevik hegemony" between the US and the Panama Canal".
-Finding no evidence for the charge, Anderson wrote a story identifying the source of the story which was a State Department official.
+In 1925, Anderson contributed to an investigation which led to the resignation of Federal Judge George W. English, and in 1926, he debunked an AP story that stated that the socialist government of Mexico was attempting to "establish a "Bolshevik hegemony" between the US and the Panama Canal."
+Finding no evidence for the charge, Anderson wrote a story identifying the source of the story, which was a State Department official.
 The official quickly retracted the charge.

 Anderson remarried in 1928.
 His second wife was Anna Fritschie of St. Louis.
 In 1928, Bovard also asked Anderson to look into what had happened to the other $2,770,000 in Liberty Bonds that had not been given to Secretary of the Interior Fall as a bribe.
-If $230,000 in bonds had been used to bribe Fall, had the rest of the $3,000,000 in bonds been used to bribe others?
-When the Coolidge Administration refused to reopen the investigation, Anderson, prevailed upon his friend, Republican Senator George Norris, to introduce a resolution in the Senate to reopen the investigation.
+If $230,000 in bonds had been used to bribe Fall, would the remaining $3,000,000 in bonds be used to bribe others?
+When the Coolidge Administration refused to reopen the investigation, Anderson prevailed upon his friend, Republican Senator George Norris, to introduce a resolution in the Senate to reopen the investigation.
 The resolution passed unanimously.

 As a result of the ensuing congressional investigation and government prosecutions, Robert W. Stewart, head of Standard Oil of Indiana, was indicted for contempt of the Senate and perjury.
 Although acquitted in both cases, he was later removed from his job.
-Oil magnate Harry Sinclair was jailed, as was Secretary Fall.
-Stewart and James O'Neil, another principal in the scandal later made restitution.
+Oil magnate Harry Sinclair and Secretary Fall were jailed.
+Stewart and James O'Neil, another principal in the scandal, later made restitution.
 The government eventually recovered $6,000,000.
-For his efforts in reopening the investigation, Anderson received the Pulitzer Prize in 1929.
+Anderson received the Pulitzer Prize in 1929 for his efforts in reopening the investigation.